-In this guide, you will learn more about how you can use just plain, decarbed cannabis in your edibles - without the need for lengthy infusions or extractions to make quick and easy, delicious edibles at home.
+In this guide, you will learn how to use plain, ground decarbed cannabis in your edibles – without the need for lengthy infusions or extractions – to make quick and easy edibles at home.

 Features

-- No infusing required!
-Just decarb, incorporate into a recipe and enjoy
+• No infusing required!
+Just decarb, incorporate, and enjoy

 Why You Will Love This This Method